Building a Frontend for Calyx

 operations.

-To make it easy to generate the hardware, we'll use Calyx's builder
+To make it easy to generate hardware, we'll use Calyx's builder

 import calyx.builder as cb